-At this level learners are introduced to some aspects of sociolinguistics and lexicography.
-They are also introduced to basic translation.
+At this level learners are introduced to theories of translation including background history of translation.
+They are also introduced to translation methods.
 The subject is aimed at familiarizing the learners with the modern trends of language studies.
 The core of the subject is characterized by theory and practice.